3omara/Secure-File-Sharing-API/README.md

 ![image](https://user-images.githubusercontent.com/61950995/218224600-e5d8db20-775e-4468-a982-3af0d194d9f2.png)

-A user can cancel any pending outgoing requests they sent as follows:
+A user can cancel any pending outgoing requests they sent as follows.
+A bell icon beside a file indicates an access request is pending for that file:

 ![image](https://user-images.githubusercontent.com/61950995/218224688-2f5effd7-269a-4c05-8e4a-620aa8e9df36.png)